attayeb/snaq/README.md

 * Install Ubuntu for windows 10 following the instructions in this [website](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview)

-* In "Ubuntu bash command line" install and test the pipeline following the following steps mentioned in Linux and Mac.
+* In "Ubuntu bash command line" install and test the pipeline following the same steps mentioned in Linux and Mac.

 ### Linux, Mac

-All these steps should be executed in the terminal (linux and Mac) or (Ubuntu command prompt) in windows,
+All these steps should be executed in the terminal (linux and Mac) or (Ubuntu bash command line) in windows,

 * [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)